Genez-io/genezio/README.md

 # Features

+- 👩‍💻&nbsp; Write your backend code in Javascript or Typescript.
 - 🪛&nbsp; Deploy your backend in no-time on a serverless infrastructure.
 - 🖼️&nbsp; Host your frontend on the genezio infrastructure.
-- 🪄&nbsp; A magically-generated SDK to call your server functions from the client.
+- 🪄&nbsp; A magically-generated SDK to call your server functions from the client (supported languages: JS, TS, Swift, Python, Dart).
 - 👀&nbsp; A handful of examples to start from at [genezio-examples](https://github.com/Genez-io/genezio-examples/).
 - 🔨&nbsp; A dedicated GitHub Action to integrate in your CI/CD at [genezio-github-action](https://github.com/Genez-io/genezio-github-action).